marcelo-caetano/sound-morphing/README.md

-# Sound Morphing Toolbox (SMT) 0.1.0 (https://www.mcgill.ca/timbre2018/)
+# Sound Morphing Toolbox (SMT) 0.1.0

 The SMT is a set of Matlab functions that implement sound morphing algorithms for isolated musical instrument sounds.
+The SMT was first presented at https://www.mcgill.ca/timbre2018/

 ## Use